 Book value per share is simply the number that we get when we divide the company book value (also know as equity) by the number of outstanding shares that the company has in total.
-Book value or equity is the company total assets minus the total liabilities of the company.
-Equity can be found on a company’s balance sheet, it is one of the most common financial metrics used by investors to assess the financial health of a company.
+Book value or equity is the company total assets minus the total liabilities.
+The equity can be found on a company’s balance sheet and it is one of the most common financial metrics used by investors to assess the financial health of a company.
 Book value per share is simply the equity of the company divided by the number of shares and it is useful as it gives us the value in a per share format that makes it more intuitive to compare it with the price of the stock of the company.

-Calculation of book value per share is very simple all we need to know is the Book value of a company and the total number of common outstanding shares of the company.
+Calculating the book value per share is very simple, all we need to know is the Book value of a company and the total number of common outstanding shares of the company.
 Formula:

 Book Value per Share = Shareholders’ Equity ÷ Number of Common Outstanding Shares